WojciechT95/World_of_warcraft_battlegrouds_analysis/README.md

 **MySQL** used for structured querying allowing to find answers to questions asked of the data.

-## Insights and Conclusions
+## Insights

 Below are the questions asked to the data and the answers to them

-**1. How many times did the alliance win and how many times did the horde win?**
+**1. How many times did the Alliance win and how many times did the Horde win?**

 ![image](https://github.com/user-attachments/assets/3130fdd1-48aa-4006-a857-774647017981)

-Checking the data of all the games, it was noted that with a slight advantage the horde wins more often reaching 41 matches won, while the alliance won only 36 matches.
+Checking the data of all the games, it was noted that with a slight advantage the Horde wins more often reaching 41 matches won, while the Alliance won only 36 matches.
 However, it is worth asking the data:

-**2. How many times alliance or horde wins but as a full-fledged victory?**
+**2. How many times Alliance or Horde wins but as a full-fledged victory?**

 (note, if there are not enough players in battleground, the game ends after 3 minutes, leaving the winner with the best progress so far or when the allotted time expires.
  Full-fledged win in Warsong Gulch occurs when a team captures the flag from the opponent's base to its base three times)